-1.7 This actuarial investigation has shown that the Defined Benefit plan's financial position has improved since the last review as at 30 June 2018, and remains satisfactory.
+1.8 This actuarial investigation has shown that the Defined Benefit plan's financial position has improved since the last review as at 30 June 2020, and remains satisfactory.

-30 June 2019 Funding Indices

-%

-Vested Benefit Index 107.1 1

-Discounted Accrued Benefit Index 112.6 2

-Minimum Requisite Benefit Index 148.2 3
+30 June 2021 Funding Indices 30 June 2020 Funding Indices % % Vested Benefit Index 1 109.8 104.6 Discounted Accrued Benefit Index 2 113.4 110.7 Minimum Requisite Benefit Index 3 151.2 142.2

-- 1. Vested Benefits are the benefits payable if all members resign/retirement immediately - Discounted Accrued Benefits discount the future benefits expected to be paid in respect of completed membership to a present value. - 3.
-Minimum Requisite Benefits are the minimum Superannuation Guarantee benefits - 1.8 The improvement in asset coverage of the present value of past benefits is primarily due to financial experience (excess of investment return above salary increase and price inflation) being significantly better than assumed. - 1.9 The Defined Benefit plan's assets cover vested benefits at the review date and therefore the Defined Benefit plan was in a satisfactory financial position at that date as defined in SPS 160. - 1.10 Our projection below shows that, on the basis of the assumptions made in this actuarial investigation and assuming that the Authorities makes contributions in line with the recommendations set out below, the Defined Benefit plan is expected to remain in a satisfactory financial position. - 1.11 If experience is as expected the Authorities are not expected to be required to make any further contributions because of the actuarial surplus that exists.
+- 1. Vested Benefits are the benefits payable if all members resign/retirement immediately. - Discounted Accrued Benefits discount the future benefits expected to be paid in respect of completed membership to a present value. - 3.
+Minimum Requisite Benefits are the minimum Superannuation Guarantee benefits. - 1.9 The improvement in asset coverage of the present value of past benefits is primarily due to financial experience (excess of investment return above salary increase and price inflation) being significantly better than assumed.
+The changes to the financial assumptions offset some of this favourable experience. - 1.10 The Defined Benefit plan's assets cover vested benefits at the review date and therefore the Defined Benefit plan was in a satisfactory financial position at that date as defined in SPS 160. - 1.11 We understand the Authorities increased the Division C contribution rate from 9.5% of Salary to 10.0% of Salary from 1 July 2021.
+Our projection below shows that, on this basis and the assumptions made in this actuarial investigation and assuming that the Authorities makes contributions in line with the recommendations set out below, the Defined Benefit plan is expected to remain in a satisfactory financial position. - 1.12 If experience is as expected the Authorities are not expected to be required to make any further contributions because of the actuarial surplus that exists.
 However, we have been advised that the Trustee's preference is to use surplus to reduce investment risk over time to manage the potential for additional lump sum contributions to be required from Authorities if experience is worse than expected.
-Hence, we have recommended that the current contribution rates be retained and that the Trustee continues to consider when further derisking of the investment strategy is appropriate. - 1.12 The future funding position, and the potential for additional contributions to be required from Authorities, is dependent upon future experience and particularly future investment returns.
-The following chart compares the expected Vested Benefit Index (VBI) in the best estimate "base case" and if there is a nil return in the year to 30 June 2020 (and expected returns thereafter).
+Hence, we have recommended that the current contribution rates be retained and that the Trustee continues to consider when de-risking of the investment strategy is appropriate. - 1.13 The future funding position, and the potential for additional contributions to be required from Authorities, is dependent upon future experience and particularly future investment returns.
+The following chart compares the expected Vested Benefit Index (VBI) in the best estimate "base case" and if there is a nil return in the year to 30 June 2022 (and expected returns thereafter).
 It should be noted that a nil return is not the worst outcome that could occur.

-1.13 In the zero-return scenario, the VBI is expected to reduce to 101% as at 30 June 2020.
-This indicates that in the case of a negative return for the year to 30 June 2020, the VBI would likely drop below 100%, meaning that top-up contributions may be required so that the VBI would be expected to return to 100% within the legislated three years.
+1.14 In the zero-return scenario, the VBI is expected to reduce to 105% as at 30 June 2022.
+This indicates that in the case of a large negative return for the year to 30 June 2022, the VBI may drop below 100%, meaning that top-up contributions may be required so that the VBI would be expected to return to 100% within the legislated three years.